-Neuropathic pain can result after damage or dysfunction of the nervous system.
-Pain can rise from any level of the nervous system.
-These levels are the peripheral nerves, spinal cord, and brain.
-Pain centers receive the wrong signals from the damaged nerve fibers.
+Damaged nerve fibers send the wrong signals to pain centers.
 Nerve function may change at the site of the nerve damage, as well as areas in the central nervous system (central sensitization).

 Neuropathy is a disturbance of function or a change in one or several nerves.
-About 30% of neuropathy cases is caused by diabetes.
+Diabetes is responsible for about 30% of neuropathy cases.
 It is not always easy to tell the source of the neuropathic pain.
 There are hundreds of diseases that are linked to this kind of pain.

 Many symptoms may be present in the case of neuropathic pain.
 These symptoms include:

-Your doctor will take a medical history and do a physical exam.
-Neuropathic pain is suggested by its typical symptoms when nerve injury is known or suspected.
-Your doctor will then try to find the underlying cause of the neuropathy and then trace the symptoms.
+Your healthcare provider will take a medical history and do a physical exam.
+If your provider knows or suspects you have nerve injury, they will recognize typical neuropathic pain symptoms.
+Your provider will then try to find the underlying cause of the neuropathy and trace the symptoms.

 The goals of treatment are to:

-Multimodal therapy (including medicines, physical therapy, psychological treatment, and sometimes surgery) is usually required to treat neuropathic pain.
+Multimodal therapy (including medicines, physical therapy, psychological counseling and sometimes surgery) is usually required to treat neuropathic pain.

-A topical patch (Lidocaine® or Capsaicin®) or a cream or ointment can be used on the painful area.
-Opioid analgesics can provide some relief.
-However, they generally are less effective in treating neuropathic pain.
-Negative effects may prevent their long-term use.
+Topical treatments like lidocaine or capsaicin—patches, creams or ointments—can be used on the painful area.
+Opioid analgesics are less effective in treating neuropathic pain, and negative effects may prevent their long-term use.

 The pain can also be treated with nerve blocks given by pain specialists, including injections of steroids, local anesthetics, or other medicines into the affected nerves.